lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 <br>

 **Input examples and meaning:** <br>
-Please note: Tha data your function will get will look like an array of strings as defined in your language.
+Please note: The data your function will get will look like an array of strings as defined in your language.
 No additional parsing is needed!
 The form ['', ''] is just a convention! <br>
 The following notes are allowed in input: <br>
 Cb C C# Db D D# Eb E E# Fb F F# Gb G G# Ab A A# Bb B B# <br>
 The following intervals are allowed in input: <br>